Michael Hutchence: Early life

-Hutchence was born on 22 January 1960, in Crows Nest, Sydney, to businessman Kelland "Kell" Frank Hutchence and make-up artist Patricia Glassop.
-His paternal grandparents were English and settled in Sydney in 1922.
-Michael joined elder half-sister Tina; both siblings were of Irish ancestry from their mother's side, as Patricia's father was from County Cork in Ireland.
+Michael Hutchence was born in the Crows Nest suburb of Sydney on 22 January 1960, the son of make-up artist Patricia Glassop and businessman Kelland Frank "Kell" Hutchence.
+He had an elder half-sister named Tina.
+His paternal grandparents were an English couple who had relocated to Sydney in 1922, while his maternal grandfather was from County Cork, Ireland.

-Following Kell's business interests, the Hutchence family moved to Brisbane (where younger brother Rhett was born) and later to Hong Kong.
-During the early years in Hong Kong, both boys attended Glenealy Junior School on Hong Kong Island and Beacon Hill School in Kowloon Tong.
-While in Hong Kong, Michael showed promise as a swimmer before breaking his arm badly.
+Following Kell's business interests, the Hutchence family moved to Brisbane, where Hutchence's younger brother Rhett was born.
+They later left Australia for Hong Kong.
+During the early years in Hong Kong, both boys attended Glenealy Junior School and Beacon Hill School.
+Hutchence showed promise as a swimmer before badly breaking his arm.
 He then began to show interest in poetry and performed his first song in a local toy store commercial.
-Michael attended King George V School during his early teens.
+He later attended King George V School during his early teens.
+The family returned to Sydney in 1972, buying a house in Belrose.

-The family returned to Sydney in 1972, buying a house in Belrose near the Northern Beaches.
 Hutchence attended Davidson High School, where he met and befriended Andrew Farriss.
-Around this time, Hutchence and Farriss spent a lot of time jamming in the garage with Andrew's brothers.
-Farriss then convinced Hutchence to join his band, Doctor Dolphin, alongside classmates Kent Kerny and Neil Sanders.
-Bass guitarist Garry Beers and drummer Geoff Kennelly from nearby Forest High School filled out the line-up.
-Hutchence's parents separated when he was 15; for a short time in 1976, he lived with his mother and half-sister Tina in California.
-Hutchence later returned to Sydney with his mother.
+Around this time, the two spent a lot of time jamming with Farriss's brothers Tim and Jon in the garage.
+Farriss convinced Hutchence to join his band, Doctor Dolphin, alongside their classmates Kent Kerny and Neil Sanders.
+Bassist Garry Beers and drummer Geoff Kennelly from nearby Forest High School completed the line-up.

-In 1977, a new band, the Farriss Brothers, was formed with Tim Farriss on lead guitar, his younger brother Andrew as keyboardist, and youngest brother Jon on drums.
-Andrew brought Hutchence on board as a vocalist and Beers on bass guitar, and Tim brought in his former bandmate Kirk Pengilly to play guitar and saxophone.
-The band made their debut on 16 August 1977 at Whale Beach, 40 km (25 mi) north of Sydney.
+Hutchence's parents separated when he was 15 and he lived with his mother and half-sister in California for a short time in 1976.
+He later returned to Sydney with them.
+In 1977, a new band called the Farriss Brothers was formed with Andrew on keyboards, Tim on lead guitar and Jon on drums.
+Hutchence joined on vocals and Beers on bass, while Kirk Pengilly joined on guitar and saxophone.
+The band made their debut on 16 August 1977 at a venue in Whale Beach.